 When is it ordered?

-Symptoms associated with autoimmune hepatitis may also include:
+Signs and symptoms associated with autoimmune hepatitis may also include:

 - An enlarged liver